Activation degree thresholds and expressiveness of polynomial neural networks: Introduction

 \section{Introduction}

+Characterizing the functional space of artificial neural networks is a fundamental project in deep learning theory.
+When the functional space is semialgebraic, its geometric properties offer insight and mathematical intuition into the learning dynamics.
+Such a characterization is a two-way street: it is foundational to explaining empirical phenomena and offers the possibility of designing innovative architectures based on desirable theoretical and practical properties encoded in the space.
+Semialgebraic machine learning models form a rich class that encompasses, for example, Rectified Linear Unit (ReLU) and polynomial neural networks.

+The study of deep polynomial neural networks offers a distinct advantage in theoretical machine learning because the functional spaces of such networks are described by algebraic varieties.
+In particular, a polynomial neural network of fixed architecture and activation degree gives an algebraic map from the network's weights to a set of polynomials.
+The image of this map is the space of functions that can be represented by the network.
+Its closure is an affine variety known as a neurovariety.
+The algebro-geometric invariants of a neurovariety, such as its dimension, degree, and singularities, encode information about the network's training dynamics and expressiveness.
+For a detailed discussion on neuroalgebraic geometry detailing the relationship between invariants of a neurovariety and certain fundamental aspects of machine learning, see \cite{marchetti2025invitationneuroalgebraicgeometry}.

-Polynomial neural networks are important in applications and theoretical machine learning.
-The function spaces and dimensions of neurovarieties for deep linear networks have been studied, and new developments in the polynomial neural network setting have appeared.
-In particular, results on the choice of the activation degree and the dimension of the neurovariety have improved our understanding of the optimization process of these neural networks and the ability of shallow and deep neural networks to replicate target functions \cite{KLW2024,Nguyen2018}.
+The most basic instantiation of a polynomial neural network occurs when the activation function is linear.
+Linear networks have received wide attention as simplified models for understanding the learning behavior of deep neural networks \cite{kawaguchi2016deeplearningpoorlocal, arora2019convergenceanalysisgradientdescent}.
+Even in the case of linear networks, when the neuromanifold is a determinantal variety, there is interesting geometry to explore \cite{trager2020purespuriouscriticalpoints,kohn2024function,kohn2025geometrylinearneuralnetworks}.
+New developments in the general polynomial neural network setting have demonstrated the cross-disciplinary connections between algebraic geometry and machine learning and offered results on the viability of polynomial neural networks for applications \cite{KTB2019,shahverdi2024geometryoptimizationpolynomialconvolutional}.
+Results on the choice of the activation degree and the dimension of the neurovariety have improved our understanding of the optimization process of these neural networks and the ability of shallow and deep neural networks to replicate target functions \cite{KLW2024,Nguyen2018,arjevani2025geometryoptimizationshallowpolynomial}.